 Britannia is one of the best FMCG (Fast Moving Consumer Goods) and oldest food companies in India.
-Its manufactures Biscuits and Dairy Products.
+It manufactures Biscuits and Dairy Products.
 Britannia Industries is Owned by the Wadia Group.
 It was founded in 1897 by a British businessman and headquartered in Kolkata, West Bengal.
-The company is manufactured Bakery products and dairy products.
+The company manufactures Bakery products and dairy products.

 Britannia Industries History-

 Britannia Industries is one of the best and oldest food companies in India.
 Britannia acquired a huge market share within a short span of time.
 But it’s all possible due to the good quality of its Biscuits and a Comparatively lower price.“Britannia Industries Limited” is India’s largest food products corporation.
 The Britannia Industries Limited was founded in 1892 in Kolkata, It started manufacturing biscuits in a small house in Central Kolkata.
 The company was established in 1897 by a group of British businessmen with a small investment of Rs.
 295.